 What if things can be different for you?

 Read good, uplifting books.
 Just a few pages a day will begin to shift your beliefs.

 Whenever you hear the inner voice cautioning you with “What if you fail?” and projecting possible negative outcomes onto the future, ask this- “What if I succeed?”
 “What if it does work?”
 “What if I am good enough?”

 Turn the television off and avoid negative news and programming.
 The idea here is to have your environment support you to be the best version of yourself you can be.
 Television is not going to help with that.

 Pay attention to what your are saying no to.
-A good rule of thumb is if it is not aligned with your desires or if it is not loving and kind of you to you say no. Question all other choices.
+A good rule of thumb is: if it is not aligned with your desires, or if it is not loving and kind of you or to you, say no. Question all other choices.

 Surround yourself with people who will believe in you until you believe in yourself and will mentor you to success.
 This is part of making your environment support you!

 Join a team of like-minded people who are dreaming big and living their best life, and begin experiencing how transformative these subtle questions and simple tasks profoundly, positively impact your life and the lives of those you care about!